 In Hindu astronomy, the asterism formed by Algenib and Alpheratz is known as Uttara Bhādrapadā or Uttṛṭṭāti.
 It is the 26th nakshatra (lunar mansion) in Hindu astrology.

 Algenib is easy to find because it is part of a prominent northern asterism.
 It marks the southeast corner of the Great Square of Pegasus.
-The asterism can be found using the bright stars of Cassiopeia’s W pattern.
-A line extended from Segin through Ruchbah, the stars on the left side of the W, points in the direction of the Great Square.
+The asterism can be found using the bright stars of Cassiopeia’s W. A line extended from Segin through Ruchbah, the stars on the left side of the W, points in the direction of the Great Square.

 Algenib can be used to find the irregular galaxy NGC 14.
 The galaxy has a visual magnitude of 12.71 and lies about 47.1 million light years away.

 Algenib is located in the constellation Pegasus.
 It marks the tip of the wing of the celestial horse.
-Pegasus is one of the 48 Greek constellations, first listed by the astronomer Ptolemy of Alexandria in the 2nd century CE.
+Pegasus is one of the 48 ancient constellations first listed by the astronomer Ptolemy of Alexandria in the 2nd century CE.
 It is the seventh largest constellation in the sky and the third largest northern constellation, after Ursa Major and Hercules.
 It stretches across 1,121 square degrees of the northern sky.

 Pegasus is known for the Great Square, an asterism formed by its three bright stars – Scheat, Algenib and Markab – with Alpheratz, the brightest star in the neighbouring Andromeda.
 The constellation also contains a number of interesting deep sky objects.
 These include the Great Pegasus Cluster (Messier 15), one of the brightest and oldest clusters in our galaxy, the magnitude 10.2 unbarred spiral galaxy NGC 7331, the brightest member of the NGC 7331 Group, the unbarred spiral galaxy NGC 7742, nicknamed the Fried Egg Galaxy, the barred spiral Propeller Galaxy (NGC 7479), the bright edge-on spiral galaxy NGC 7814, the compact galaxy group HCG 92, also known as Stephan’s Quintet, and the gravitationally lensed quasar known as Einstein’s Cross.